Samaje Perine: Denver Broncos

 On March 16, 2023, the Denver Broncos signed Perine to a two-year contract.
 In the 2023 season, Perine appeared in 17 games and started once.
 He finished with 53 carries for 238 rushing yards and one rushing touchdown to go with 50 receptions for 455 receiving yards.
 On August 27, 2024, the Broncos released Perine.

 Kansas City Chiefs

 On August 28, 2024, the Kansas City Chiefs signed Perine to a one-year, $1.5 million contract.
 In the 2024 season, Perine had 20 carries for 92 rushing yards and one rushing touchdown to go with 28 receptions for 322 receiving yards and one receiving touchdown.
-He played in Super Bowl LIX, recording one carry for eight yards in the 40–22 loss to the Eagles.
+He played in Super Bowl LIX, recording one carry for eight yards in the 40–22 loss to the Philadelphia Eagles.

 Cincinnati Bengals (third stint)

-On March 13, 2025, Perine was officially signed back to the Bengals on a two-year contract worth $3.8 million.
+On March 13, 2025, Perine officially signed a two-year contract worth $3.8 million to return to the Cincinnati Bengals, his third stint with the franchise.
+In Week 8 against the New York Jets, Perine rushed nine times for 94 yards and a touchdown, and also recorded one reception for six yards.
+He finished the 2025 season with 84 carries for 382 yards and three touchdowns in 15 games and two starts.